-Chemical depolymerisation consists on breaking down polymer chains through the use of chemicals.
-It can be also referred in literature as chemolysis and solvolysis.
+Chemical depolymerisation consists of breaking down polymer chains through the use of chemicals.
+It can also be referred to in the literature as chemolysis and solvolysis.

 The plastic waste is first pre-treated to remove solid contaminants before initiating the process.
-Chemicals are used to break down the polymer chains into either shorter chain oligomers (partial depolymerisation) or the monomers (full depolymerisation).
+Chemicals are used to break down the polymer chains into either shorter chain oligomers (partial depolymerisation) or monomers (full depolymerisation).